Volvo Cars: 1927–1999

-Presented in 1944 the Volvo PV444 passenger car only entered production in 1947.
-It was the smallest Volvo yet and was to take the lion's share of Volvo production, as well as spearheading their move into the profitable American market.
-The first Volvos arrived in the United States in 1955, after hardware wholesaler Leo Hirsh began distributing cars in California.
+Presented in 1944, the Volvo PV444 passenger car only entered production in 1947.
+It was the smallest Volvo yet, but became Volvo's most produced car, and spearheaded Volvo's move into the profitable American market.
+The first Volvos arrived in the United States in 1955, after the hardware wholesaler Leo Hirsh began distributing cars in California.
 Later, Texas was added, and in 1956, Volvo themselves began importing cars to the US.
 North America has consistently provided Volvo with their main outlet since.

 In 1963, Volvo opened the Volvo Halifax Assembly plant, the first assembly plant in the company's history outside of Sweden, in Halifax, Nova Scotia, Canada.
 In 1964, Volvo opened its Torslanda plant in Sweden, which currently is one of its largest production sites (chiefly large cars and SUVs).
 Then in 1965, the Ghent, Belgium plant was opened, which is the company's second largest production site.
 This was also Volvo's first location producing cars within the European Economic Community.
-In 1989, the Uddevalla plant in Sweden was opened, which was jointly operated by Volvo Car Corporation and Pininfarina Sverige AB from 2005 to 2013.
+In 1989, the Uddevalla plant in Sweden was opened, which was jointly operated by Volvo Car Group and Pininfarina Sverige AB from 2005 to 2013.

 In the early 1970s, Volvo acquired the passenger car division of the Dutch company DAF, and marketed their small cars as Volvos before releasing the Dutch-built Volvo 340, which went on to be a big seller in the UK market in the 1980s.
 In 1986 Volvo sold 113,267 cars in the US marking a record year for the company.
 The appearance of Japanese brands like Acura and Lexus and the growing popularity of Subaru station wagons in subsequent years meant the loss of a significant market share for Volvo, one which they have never regained.